friedbrice/friedbrice.github.io/about.md

   [7]: http://en.wikipedia.org/wiki/Camarillo,_California

-In addition to [teaching][tp] and [researching][rp] mathematics, my hobbies include tabletop and video games, Linux, smatterings of coding, urban design and transportation, and guitar.
+In addition to [teaching][tp] and [researching][rp] mathematics, my hobbies include tabletop and video games, Linux, coding, urban design and transportation, and guitar.
 I'm also an Eagle Scout.

   [tp]: {{ site.baseurl }}/teaching/